fluttercrew/App_cost/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-The next fetures will be in progress "slack web hook for internal sales department"
+The next features will be in progress "Slack integration"